-Our culture has just experienced an all-out tsunami wave of the celebration of the dead in connection with Halloween.
+At this time of year our culture experiences an allout tsunami wave of the celebration of the dead in connection with Halloween.
 Halloween is the Christian-pagan holiday of all souls' day.
 The basic idea is a celebration of the dead.
 Why this fascination with the dead?